Ajay-Singh-Rana/Ajay-Singh-Rana/README.md

 -->

 - 🔭 I’m currently working on Amppper (a toolset for audio,video, images and pdf's)
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working with Python
+- 📖 Read my articles at : [HackerNoon](https://hackernoon.com/u/h3avren)
 - 📫 How to reach me: ajaysinghrana494@gmail.com